Why is Preventing Stress so Important for Achieving your Dream Body and How to Do It

 Yes, stress is a fact of life and there’s nothing we can do about that.
-While a bit of stress can push us to perform better and keep us safe, chronic and overwhelming stress can cause great damage to our health and ability to enjoy life, including weight loss goals.
+While a bit of stress can push us to perform better and keep us safe, chronic and overwhelming stress can cause damage to our health and ability to enjoy life, including weight loss goals.
 Yet, if we alter our perceptions to stress, we can influence the way our body and mind react to it.

 This useful skill takes some time to perfect, but it’s one of the best things you could to protect your health and improve your quality of life in all possible areas.
 Here’s why.